cristoper/kivasort.americancynic.net/README.md

 It might be both faster and more reliable if we included local copies of the dependencies (jQuery, jQuery-ui, Datatables) instead of relying on the Datatables CDN for everything.

+### Better Docs

+The 'About' tab could use better instructions for using the site.
+The HTML is getting a little unwieldy, it might be worth switching to markdown or similar.

 ### More filtering

 Range sliders for filtering at least some columns (Portfolio Yield, Profitability, etc) would be nice.